 How to Claim Compensation from Iberia Express

-It’s essential to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
+It’s important to understand how to claim the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s what you need to do:

 - Let our experts help you.
-Once you submit the form, our team will take over.
-We are well-versed in the EU laws comprehensively and will do our best to secure your compensation.
-You are only charged if we win your case.
+Once you submit the form, our team will manage the process.
+We are well-versed in the EU laws comprehensively and will do our best to obtain your rightful compensation.
+You only pay us if we win your case.

-Keep in mind that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you are entitled to compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you have a right to compensation.

 Which Iberia Express Flights are Covered by EU261?